Picture not described

 Fee for sending money abroadInternational payments unavailableFree in SEPA region, between 30p and £5 to send elsewhere

-There are some similar features in the Revolut and Chase mobile banking apps, but also a few key differences.
-Both give you a visual breakdown of spending, but while Revolut will categorise your transactions and let you set spending budgets, Chase won’t.
+Both Revolut and Chase mobile banking apps give you a visual breakdown of spending, but while Revolut will categorise your transactions and let you set spending limits, Chase won’t.

-Your salary can be paid into either your Revolut or Chase account, and you can also set up direct debits and top up your account via bank transfer through the apps.
-You can freeze and unfreeze your card in the apps as well as contact the customer service teams through in-app chats.
-Revolut’s app also enables you to send international payments, but with Chase, this service is unavailable.
+Your salary can be paid into either your Revolut or Chase account and you can also set up direct debits.
+You can contact customer service teams through in-app chats and freeze and unfreeze your card.
+Revolut’s app also enables you to send international payments, whereas Chase doesn’t.

 • Winner: Revolut.
-It’s close and both have a lot to offer, but Revolut will categorise your transactions and enable you to send money abroad.
+It’s close and both have a lot to offer, but Revolut will categorise your transactions and allow you to send money abroad.

 Round 2: Spending in the UK